pcode-at/pcode-web/README.md

 ## Create a component
-You can go to the [ProjectDetailTeaser](components/ProjectDetailTeaser.tsx) component to see how a component is built.
+You can go to the [ProjectReference](components/ProjectReference.tsx) component to see how a component is built.
 Here is the code:
 ```
 import React from "react";

 type TProjectDetailTeaserProps = {
   headline: string;
   description: string;
-  imageSrc: string;
+  imageSource: string;
   pcodeShapeBackground: boolean;
 };

-export const ProjectDetailTeaser: React.FC<TProjectDetailTeaserProps> = ({
+export const ProjectReference: React.FC<TProjectDetailTeaserProps> = ({
   description,
   headline,
-  imageSrc,
+  imageSource,
   pcodeShapeBackground
 }) => {
   // write some code